-Nurse case managers (NCMs) coordinate medical care and determine extent of disability.
-However, there are times when the NCM doesn’t serve a specific purpose and is assigned to the claim to get the claim moving.
-At times, NCM’s are used to do some of the tasks adjusters are supposed to do.
+Nurse case managers (NCMs) coordinate medical care and determine the extent of disability.
+However, there are times when the NCM doesn’t serve a specific purpose and is assigned to the claim to get it moving.
+At times, NCMs are used to do some of the tasks adjusters are supposed to do.
 Your job is to clarify when nurse case management is warranted and useful.

-The injury coordinator can evaluate these aspects of both telephonic case management and field-based case management first of all by emailing the adjuster and stating the above.
+The injury coordinator can evaluate these aspects of both telephonic case management and field-based case management by first emailing the adjuster and stating the above.

 Also, the injury coordinator should know whether your NCM is an RN or a Licensed Practical Nurse (LPN).
-You should be charged less for a LPN or a NCM with less experience or fewer credentials.
+You should be charged less for an LPN or an NCM with less experience or fewer credentials.

-- Require the NCM to provide you with frequent updates.
-If you review the insurer’s file notes online and do not see NCM notes, contact the NCM to provide an update.
+- Require the NCM to provide frequent updates.
+If you review the insurer’s file notes online and do not see NCM notes, contact the NCM for an update.

-- Ask your third party administrator or adjuster to work with you to determine when the use of nurses serves to resolve claims quickly and ensures good quality medical care for the employees.
+- Ask your third-party administrator or adjuster to work with you to determine when nurses are needed to resolve claims quickly and ensure good-quality medical care for employees.

 Ask the following:

-- Do you have any suggestions of when we should use nurses, what types of claims?
+- Do you have any suggestions for when we should use nurses and what types of claims?

-- Can we get a list of all claims which have NCM assigned?
+- Can we get a list of all claims that have NCM assigned?